MICE market feature

 The Howdy survey reports that almost half of business travelers planned a bleisure trip in 2024.

 So market players look for ways to adapt to the new format.
-Event planners look for destinations that offer entertainment options, TMCs include leisure activities into itineraries, and hotels offer bleisure packages and amenities that support both remote work and recreation.
+Event planners look for destinations that offer entertainment options, TMCs include leisure activities in itineraries, and hotels offer bleisure packages and amenities that support both remote work and recreation.

 Read our post dedicated to the bleisure trend to learn how you can capitalize on it.